 We’ve all heard the saying that ‘cash is king’, but what does this actually mean?
-Cash is the blood in the veins of a business and without it, a business certainly cannot grow and will struggle to survive.
+Cash is the lifeblood of a business and without it, a business certainly cannot grow and will struggle to survive.

 Some specific examples of things that can cause cash flow issues in a business are: